Angkor Centre for Conservation of Biodiversity: History

 Between 2001 and 2002, Kai-Olaf Krüger, project manager, and Isabell Stich, veterinarian, arrived in Cambodia from Germany to locate a site for the centre.
 The use of the site was granted in May 2002 by the Ministry of Agriculture, Forestry and Fisheries.
 Goetz granted the main financial support, allowing construction to begin in April 2003.
 The education centre was built in 2004.
 Enclosures for mammals, birds and turtles, a quarantine facility, veterinary surgery area, residential housing, offices and storage areas were also constructed.

 Animals

-The ACCB has rescued, rehabilitated and released several Cambodian wildlife, including rare mammals such as Asian palm civets, Bengal slow lorises, Germain's langurs, leopard cats, pileated gibbons and Sunda pangolins.
+The ACCB has rescued, rehabilitated and released many important species of Cambodian wildlife, including rare mammals such as Asian palm civets, Bengal slow lorises, Germain's langurs, leopard cats, pileated gibbons and Sunda pangolins.
 A great variety of birds have been rescued, several of which are water birds like Asian openbills, black-crowned night herons, cattle egrets, greater adjutants, lesser adjutants, lesser whistling ducks and little egrets, as well as Brahminy kites, collared scops owls, crested serpent eagles, green peafowl and red-breasted parakeets.
 Additionally, the ACCB houses multiple species of reptiles, including Asian water monitors, Burmese pythons, elongated tortoises, Mekong snail-eating turtles, reticulated pythons Tonlé Sap water snakes and yellow-headed temple turtles.